lynnlilu/lynnlilu.github.io/_pages/about.md

 \[Feb.
 2019\] Our work on 'Lip Reading-based User authentication through Acoustic Sensing on Smartphones' has been reported by [IEEE Spectrum](https://spectrum.ieee.org/tech-talk/consumer-electronics/gadgets/this-new-approach-for-user-identification-allows-phones-to-read-your-lips).

 \[Nov.
-2018\] I received the National Scholarship for Doctoral Student (30,000 RMB).
+2018\] I received the National Scholarship for Doctoral Student at the 2018 academic year.
 Thanks to my advisor Prof. Jiadi Yu for his guidance and efforts.